sharife/golden-thread/site/content/productions/at-the-periphery.md

 end: 2020-04-04T20:06:27.482Z
 heading: ''
 description: >-
-  Set in Istanbul and Paris, **AT THE PERIPHERY** is a new play that focuses on the rarely told stories of migrants in Istanbul’s urban slums.
+  Set in Istanbul and Paris, **ON THE PERIPHERY** is a new play that focuses on the rarely told stories of migrants in Istanbul’s urban slums.
 Farmers Dilcha and Bilo leave their home in the countryside to make a life in the big city.
   Young lovers Azad and Tamar appeal to superstar Sultane’s reality TV show to